tsur/blog/_posts/2023-06-09-my-life-prenatal-contract.markdown

 Alberto: "A beer?" - Alberto said while pointing at me.

-Alberto: "Valeria, the usual?"
+Alberto: "Valeria, same as usual?"

-Valeria: "Yeesss."
+Valeria: "Yeesss, thanks!"

 "I'll have a soft drink, please.
 Any."